Querying your first events

 - The first option is to use the credentials you configured for the loader in the Terraform variables (

-) - The second option is to grant
+redshift_loader_userandredshift_loader_password) - The second option is to grant

-permissions on the schema to an existing user
+SELECTpermissions on the schema to an existing user

-To connect, you can use the Redshift UI or something like psql
+To connect, you can use the Redshift UI or something like psql.

-is the prefix you picked in your Terraform variables file.
-It will contain an atomic
+The database will be called <prefix>_snowplow_db, where <prefix> is the prefix you picked in your Terraform variables file.
+It will contain an atomic schema with your validated events.

 You can access the database via the BigQuery UI.

-The database name and the schema name will be defined by the snowflake_database
+The database name and the schema name will be defined by the snowflake_database and snowflake_schema variables in Terraform.

 There are two different ways to login to the database: